JDLH/VODday-Hackathon-Submissions/README.md

 ### Live Prototype

-Our work is captured in two wiki pages.
+Our 2017 work is captured in two wiki pages.
+Unfortunately this wiki is now read-only, so I couldn’t post updated content there.
+I may come back to this project, and post the 2018 data somewhere else.
-* http://wiki.opendataday.org/Vancouver_Open_Data_language_census lists all the datasets in the Vancouver Open Data catalogue, and notes what kind of language-specific data would need to be translated.
+* http://wiki.opendataday.org/Vancouver_Open_Data_language_census \[2017 edition, read-only] lists all the datasets in the Vancouver Open Data catalogue, and notes what kind of language-specific data would need to be translated.
-* http://wiki.opendataday.org/Vancouver_Open_Data_Catalogue_dataset is a JSON object listing the datasets in the Vancouver Open Data Catalogue.
+* http://wiki.opendataday.org/Vancouver_Open_Data_Catalogue_dataset \[2017 edition, read-only] is a JSON object listing the datasets in the Vancouver Open Data Catalogue.
 It is based on the Project Open Data Metadata Schema.

 ### Presentation